the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 ## Fittings

 1. No abyssal damage controls
 1. Abyssals are only available and allowed to be fitted on elite ships.
 This is because you should be getting elite fit first before spending isk on abyssal mods.
-Also the module must provide more tank or dps then the elite fit to be efficient.
+The module must provide more tank or dps then the elite fit.
 1. No _Corelum_ A-Type Multispectrum Energized Membrane

 ## HQ fit requirements